zibasec/assignments/README.md

 Include tests and instructions on how to run the tests.

-Use as few external depdendencies as possible.
+Use as few external dependencies as possible.

 Please don’t spend more than 4 hours on your exercise.
 If you reach 4 hours, and haven’t completed work, please contact us and we’ll help you decide what to do next.